picture of a multicolored composite drawing of a map of the earth

-In Chapman University’s Ph.D. in Computational and Data Sciences program, you’ll collaborate on innovative research as you work closely with faculty mentors who will help prepare you to thrive in a variety of professional settings, from academia to private industry, scientific research labs to government agencies.
-You’ll learn to design and implement mathematical models and refine quantitative analysis techniques to solve complex scientific problems.
-Develop your dissertation as you explore careers in diverse fields such as medicine and epidemiology, climate and Earth hazards, big data and high-performance computing, drug design, genetics, natural language processing, bioinformatics and biotechnology, economics and sports analytics.
+In Chapman University’s Ph.D. in Computational and Data Sciences program, you will collaborate on innovative research as you work closely with nationally and internationally renowned faculty mentors who will help prepare you to thrive in a variety of professional settings, from academia to private industry, scientific research labs to government agencies.
+You will learn to design and implement mathematical models and refine quantitative analysis techniques to solve complex scientific problems.
+Develop your dissertation with focus on advancement of theory and applications of statistical, machine learning and AI in diverse data science related fields such as medicine and epidemiology, climate and Earth hazards, big data and high-performance computing, drug design, genetics, natural language processing, bioinformatics and biotechnology, economics, and sports analytics.

 Employment and Future Opportunities